jit-1/crazy-rodent/goodname.md

-Its a very bad bad name.
+Its a very good name.